Freedom in the World

 Freedom Rating (1 = best, 7 = worst)

 Civil Liberties (1 = best, 7 = worst)

 Political Rights (1 = best, 7 = worst)

-The economy continued to show slow signs of recovery after the effects of torrential rains that wiped out the country’s banana industry in 2011, destruction caused by Hurricane Tomas in 2010, and the global financial crisis.
-The annual percentage growth rate of GDP was 2.1 percent.
-However, the public debt remained over 70 percent of GDP, with close to one-third of all revenue servicing the debt.
+The economy continued to show signs of slow recovery after in the wake of heavy rainfall that devastated the country’s banana industry in 2011, destruction caused by Hurricane Tomas in 2010, and the global financial crisis.
+However, public debt remained above 70 percent of the gross domestic product (GDP), with close to one-third of all revenue servicing the debt.